sass/embedded-host-node/README.md

-Although this sort of two-way communication with an embedded process is inherently asynchronous in Node.js, this package supports the synchronous `compile()` API using a custom [synchronous message-passing library] that's implemented with [`Atomics.wait()`] primitive.
+Although this sort of two-way communication with an embedded process is inherently asynchronous in Node.js, this package supports the synchronous `compile()` API using a custom [synchronous message-passing library] that's implemented with the [`Atomics.wait()`] primitive.
 We hope to release this library as a stand-alone package at some point in the future.

 [synchronous message-passing library]: https://github.com/sass/embedded-host-node/blob/main/lib/src/sync-process/sync-message-port.ts
 [`Atomics.wait()`]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/wait